Alumet/PyTune_MLOps/README.md

 # Pytune

 Pytune is an MLOps project that take place in a Datascientest training.
-The project is to put into production a music recommender model based on the Implicit python library trained on the last.fm 1k dataset (cf documentation/Rapport fil rouge - Datascientest - PyTune.pdf)
+The goal is to put into production a music recommender model based on the Implicit python library trained on the last.fm 1k dataset (cf documentation/Rapport fil rouge - Datascientest - PyTune.pdf)

 This project put into action multiple technologies: